 “Everyone wants to work with you,” her ex-boss said.
 “No one can figure out how.”

 By the time she started working with us, she had 18 jobs on her resume and each stint was getting shorter and shorter.
-She was, as she now admits, the very definition of a diva (i.e. ‘Pain in the Butt’).
+As she now admits, she was the very definition of a diva (i.e. ‘Pain in the Butt’).

 When we first started working with her, she was resistant to the slightest suggestion.
 She was terrified (although she didn’t admit it at the time) of the slightest tinkering with her self-image.
 Finally, we broke it down to the smallest possible baby steps: “Do you think you could meditate for three minutes today?”